qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

-For Ubuntu we also have extra packages in a separate repository that are based on `ubuntugis <https://launchpad.net/~ubuntugis>`_, which holds more uptodate versions of other GIS packages than Ubuntu itself.
+For Ubuntu we also have extra packages in a separate repository that are based on `ubuntugis <https://launchpad.net/~ubuntugis>`_, which holds more uptodate versions of other GIS packages than Ubuntu itself for LTS versions.
 If you want those you also need to include ubuntugis-unstable ppa in your /etc/apt/sources.list file (see `ubuntugis documentation
 <https://trac.osgeo.org/ubuntugis/wiki/UbuntuGISRepository>`_).